 - Use what you’ve got!
 I spoke to the owner of the Air BNB and she told me that she made this nightstand out of wood from the garden.
 They were going to throw it away, but she rescued it and gave it new life.

 - Re-imagine items.
 In the garden there were some old chairs with broken seats.
 These were headed to the dump, but with some paint and wood for the seat, they now serve as unique night stands.

 - Plants!
 Plants literally and figuratively add life to your home!
 They aren’t too expensive but really make things feel more interesting and happy.

 - Color!
 Throughout the apartment (and especially on the exterior) color was used very effectively- white walls, and then pops of color with the bedding, furniture, art, and pillows.
 The white kept everything looking uniform and the color made it fun.

 - Art!
 The apartment is located in Wynwood Miami which has a large artist community.
 The owner let me know that much of the art is original.
 It is stunning and added to much texture and personality to the rooms.
 The art is really the only non-budget friendly items in the apartment, but I think it’s totally possible to create art that gives the same effect.

 Hopefully you were as inspired by the spaces as I was!
+Isn’t it fun to see how someone got creative and made a beautiful space?!
 Here are some other posts I have written about decorating on a budget.
 Have a happy week!